ICE-1999/Concurrent-sorting-using-semaphores/README.md

                         Process 2 swapped array[1] and array[2] with values d and m respectively.
                         Array after sorting: admwxyz

-and same for the 'QHtbUSa' as seen in the report.
+and same for the 'QHtbUSa'